wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     (3) If any person, without reasonable excuse, refuses or fails to comply with a request made under subsection (1) or subsection (2) and persists in the refusal or failure after being warned by the inspector of the provisions of this subsection, any inspector who is a constable may arrest that person without warrant.

-    (4) Every person commits an offence and is liable on summary conviction to a fine not exceeding $900 who, without reasonable excuse,---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $900 who, without reasonable excuse,---

     *   (a) refuses or fails to comply with a request made under subsection (1) or subsection (2); or